Ha55aanMa90500d/Shopify_cheat_codes/README.md

-# Shopify_cheat_codes
+# Code Snippets
-All of the Shopify cheat codes are in this Repository
+All of the cheat codes are in this Repository [Shopify liquid codes,JavaScript codes,CSS codes,Sliders codes].